unitaryfund/unitary.fund/src/content/blog/2023_collisions.md

 ---
 title: A new simple benchmark for quantum computers
-author: author one and author two
+author: Andrea Mari
-day: 7
+day: 8
-month: 2
+month: 12
 year: 2023
 ---